unicode-org/message-format-wg/.github/ISSUE_TEMPLATE/feature_request.md

 **Describe the solution you'd like**
 A clear and concise description of what you want to happen.

-**Describe alternatives you've considered**
-A clear and concise description of any alternative solutions or features you've considered.
+**Describe why does your solution should become a standard** A clear and concise description of why this feature belongs in the standard instead of in user land

-**Additional context**
+**Additional context or examples**
-Add any other context or screenshots about the feature request here.
+Add any other context, prior art, code, documentation about the feature request here.